spaceml-org/expanding-sdo-capabilities/README.md

 ```
 ssh p10login1
+export RESULTS_PATH=/gpfs/gpfs_gl4_16mb/b9p111/fdl_sw/experiments_results
-export EXP=some_experiment && bsub -o ./training_results/$EXP/training_log.txt -J "$EXP" < ./scripts/bqueues/template.lsf
+export EXP=some_experiment && bsub -o $RESULTS_PATH/$EXP/training_log.txt -J "$EXP" < ./scripts/bqueues/template.lsf
 ```

-The results of your run will go into ./training_results/$EXP/training_log.txt.
+The results of your run will go into $RESULTS_PATH/$EXP/training_log.txt.
 You can also 'peek' at a job while its running to stream the results back via `bpeek -f job_id`, where you change job_id to what the job_id of the LFS queue is, which will be given to you when bsub runs.